 Fields Description Trigger file If a trigger file is specified then this file is created after the export file.
 It will normally contain a row count and a check sum.
 Trigger Path The purpose of the trigger file is to indicate that the export to the main file has completed and that it is now safe to load the file.
-Secondly the trigger file may contain control sums

-Fields Description s of the main load file.
-This field should contain the full path name h a trigger file is to be generated on the destination system.
-Trigger Name contains check sums (\$SEQUENCE\$ can be Also the data/file comp the \$ character.
-For ex the file that is to be created as a trigger file.
-A trigger file typically row count or the sum of a numeric column).
-The variable used to provide a unique sequence number for the trigger file. conents YYYY, MM, HH, MI, SS can be used when enclosed with tample a trigger file name might be budget\$YYYYMMDD\$.txt if file name like budget_20150520.txt.
-Trigger Delimiter Multiple fields in the tri gger file are to be separated by the trigger delimiter.
-Trigger Parameter 1,2,3 The checksums to be numeric fields in the so support of the solution of the so Check this box if you want to compress the export file after it has been created.
-The directory in which the compress utility exists.
-The name of the file to be compressed (using the WhereScape RED variable \$EXPFILE\$) and any commands or switches required to make the compression utility work.
+Secondly the trigger file may contain control sums to validate the contents of the main load file.
+This field should contain the full path name to the directory in which a trigger file is to be generated on the destination system.
+Trigger Name Refers to the name of the file that is to be created as a trigger file.
+A trigger file typically contains check sums (row count or the sum of a numeric column).
+The variable \$SEQUENCE\$ can be used to provide a unique sequence number for the trigger file.
+Also the data/file components YYYY, MM, HH, MI, SS can be used when enclosed with the \$ character.
+For example a trigger file name might be budget\$YYYYMMDD\$.txt which would result in a file name like budget_20150520.txt.
+Trigger Delimiter Multiple fields in the trigger file are to be separated by the trigger delimiter.

+Fields Description

+Trigger Parameter 1,2,3 The checksums to be put in the trigger file.
+One of the row count and the sum of any numeric fields in the source data.

+SQL Server

+Oracle

+DB2

+PDW

+Compress After Check this box if you want to compress the export file after it has

+Export been created.

+Compress Utility The directory in which the compress utility exists.

+Path

+Compress Utility The name of the compression utility executable.

+Name ,,

+Compress The name of the file to be compressed (using the WhereScape

+Parameters RED variable \$EXPFILE\$) and any commands or switches required to make the compression utility work.
 These parameters will depend on the compression utility used.